asyncapi/website/pages/blog/conference-2023.md

 Secondly, open up sponsorship tiers for companies and individuals who want to support us.
 Running AACoT requires a lot of funds, especially when it comes to swag costs, shipping, and going further to provide travel scholarships to community members who would like to participate.
 So, having a separate budget for AACoT is very crucial in this regard.

 Lastly, spacing all the conferences this year.
 Instead of what happened in 2023, where we had all meetups lined up a few weeks apart from each other, in 2024, we plan to have one conference each quarter.
 Additionally, this will give people time to prepare and plan to travel.

+##  Attendance

+Though you may have an idea of how the attendance went, the best takeaway is that we had time to network, connect, and learn during the conferences.
+Being our first year, we did fairly well regarding attendance numbers.
+Here is a breakdown of attendance in each city:
+- In London, over 30 people attended in person.
+- In Madrid, we had 50 people attend in person, and the livestream had 437 views.
+- In Bangalore, we had around 25 people attend in person, and the livestream received 377 views.
+- In Paris, we don't have a total number, but we had a full house on the conference day.
+We had a booth where we advertised AsyncAPI on a vendor-neutral stand.

 ## Who Made AACoT'23 Possible